angular/angular/aio/content/guide/build.md

 ## Configure target-specific file replacements

-The main CLI configuration file, `angular.json`, contains a `fileReplacements` section in the configuration for each build target, which allows you to replace any file with a target-specific version of that file.
+The main CLI configuration file, `angular.json`, contains a `fileReplacements` section in the configuration for each build target, which allows you to replace any file in the TypeScript program with a target-specific version of that file.
 This is useful for including target-specific code or variables in a build that targets a specific environment, such as production or staging.

 By default no files are replaced.